Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Finite-span effects on the low-frequency dynamics

-The alignment between the standing wave model and the leading and sub-leading SPOD modes in the low-frequency regime is shown in figure~\ref{fig:SW_model_alignment} for different spanwise wavenumbers.
+The alignment of both the travelling and standing wave models with the leading and sub-leading SPOD modes in the low-frequency regime is shown in figure~\ref{fig:SW_model_alignment} for different spanwise wavenumbers.
 Half-integer wavenumbers $n=\{0.5, 1.5, 2.5, \dots\}$ correspond to standing waves with a node for $\hat{u}$ on the centerline, whereas integer wavenumbers $n=\{1, 2, 3,\dots\}$ have an antinode at this position.
-At $n=0$, the mode is spanwise-constant and the standing wave mode reduces to the traveling wave mode.
+At $n=0$, both the travelling wave and the standing wave reduce to a spanwise-constant mode.

-In the attached case, the results are inconclusive and both the traveling wave modes and the standing wave model display low alignments with the spanwise SPOD modes.
-For modelling the leading SPOD mode, the standing wave model with wavenumbers $n=\{2, 3\}$ provides some improvement over the traveling wave modes.
-Yet, the respective alignments are still low, which is an expected result given the unclear structure of the SPOD modes (see figure \ref{fig:standing_wave_demo}) and the low separation between the leading- and sub-leading modes in the respective SPOD spectrum (see figure \ref{fig:piv_spod}).
+In the attached case (see figure~\ref{fig:SW_model_alignment_attached}), the results are inconclusive and both the travelling wave modes and the standing wave model display low alignments with the spanwise SPOD modes.
+For modelling the leading SPOD mode, the standing wave model with wavenumbers $n=\{2, 3\}$ provides some improvement over the travelling wave modes.
+Yet, the respective alignments are still low, which is an expected result given the unclear structure of the SPOD modes (see figures~\ref{fig:standing_wave_demo_attached_leading} and \ref{fig:standing_wave_demo_attached_subleading}) and the low separation between the leading- and sub-leading modes in the respective SPOD spectrum (see figure~\ref{fig:piv_spod}).
 In the separated case, however, the standing wave model achieves far higher alignment with the SPOD mode compared to the traveling wave modes, provided that the wavenumber corresponds to the same node position (i.e. either integer or half-integer $n$).
 Both the standing wave pattern with a node at the centerline, observed in the leading SPOD mode, as well as the pattern with an antinode at the centerline, observed in the sub-leading SPOD mode, are well captured through the RA standing wave model.